-The worker's medical information must include a post-bronchodilator FEV(1) test at MMR.
+The worker's medical information must include a post-bronchodilator FEV(1) (forced expiratory volume in one second-) test at MMR.
 The WSIB determines the worker's post bronchodilator FEV(1) (7), % predicted, consistent with the ranges in Table 1.